Condition Analysis

 3

-- Do not climb at Shipley Glen today — the rock is wet from active rainfall and deeply saturated from weeks of repeated wetting.
+- Do not climb at Shipley Glen today — the rock is almost certainly still holding significant internal moisture from the prolonged wet spell.

-- Wait for a minimum of 3–4 consecutive fully dry days with low humidity before visiting, given the sheltered woodland setting and north aspect.
+- Wait for a sustained window of at least 3–4 consecutive fully dry days with low humidity before visiting; the sheltered, shaded setting needs extra time beyond standard gritstone drying guidelines.

 Do Not Climb